Rated: E · Other · Crime/Gangster · #1815415

 Stan reluctantly sat back down.

-“You do realize that you admitted on this stand that you killed your wife,” Benjamin shook his finger at Stan.
+“You do realize that you admitted on this stand that you could have killed your wife,” Benjamin shook his finger at Stan.

-“I couldn’t take it anymore!
-I didn’t know how to answer any more of the prosecutor’s questions, so I confessed.”
+“I c-couldn’t take it anymore!
+I didn’t know h-how to answer any more of the prosecutor’s questions, so I c-confessed to what I did.”

 “Even though you told me you didn’t do it; you swore to me your were innocent.”

 “I am innocent!
-But, I’m so tired, I just want to rest.”
+But, I’m so t-tired, I just want to r-rest.”

-“You admitted to hitting her with a wheel of cheese, and she fell over unconscious, that was all you did?”
+“You admitted hitting her with a wheel of cheese, and then watched her hit her head when she fell.
+That was all you did?”

-“That's all I remember, I must have blacked out, too.”
+“That's all I r-remember, I must have b-blacked out.”

 “When you woke up, did your head hurt?”

-“Could someone have knocked you on the head, too?”
+“Could someone have knocked you on the head?”

 “Objection, Counselor is leading the witness.”